-- SEO Optimizer helps ensure your meta tags are relevant, and you’ll receive a weekly SEO health report via email.
+- Booster helps ensure your meta tags are relevant, and sends a weekly SEO health report via email.

-- SEO Suite is used to optimize images so Google can index your images and content faster, which can help improve your rankings.
+- SEO:Image Optimizer Page Speed is used to optimize images so Google can index your images and content faster, which can help improve your rankings.

-- SEO Booster is great for beginner or advanced SEOs and can help you drive organic search traffic and improve image search, and it’s a set-it-and-forget-it app that has auto-management features.
+- Search Pie is great for beginner or advanced SEOs and can help you drive organic search traffic and improve image search.
+It’s a set-it-and-forget-it app that has auto-management features.